Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-10-feature-ranking_methods.md

 ## 4. Relevance to Automotive Feature Ranking

-Modern vehicle testing programs typically record more than 1,500 signals from powertrain, battery, thermal, electrical, and control systems.
-Pearson Correlation serves as an effective first-pass feature ranking tool by identifying variables that exhibit strong linear relationships with a target parameter.

-Typical applications include:

-- Battery temperature prediction
-- Energy consumption analysis
-- Motor torque investigation
-- Thermal system calibration
-- Root-cause analysis

-Its primary advantage is the ability to rapidly reduce thousands of signals to a manageable set of potentially influential variables.
-However, automotive systems frequently exhibit nonlinear behaviors such as thermal saturation, battery aging effects, efficiency maps, and control logic thresholds.
-As a result, Pearson Correlation should be viewed as an initial screening method rather than a standalone feature-selection technique.

-It is most effective when used as part of a broader feature-ranking framework alongside nonlinear methods such as Spearman Correlation, ReliefF, Random Forest Importance, mRMR, and Boruta.
+- Rapidly screens thousands of recorded vehicle signals to identify variables with strong linear relationships to the target.
+- Helps reduce large datasets (e.g., 1,500+ signals) to a manageable set of candidate features.
+- Supports calibration activities by highlighting parameters that directly influence vehicle performance.
+- Useful for root-cause investigations involving thermal, electrical, and powertrain systems.
+- Computationally efficient and suitable for automated feature-ranking pipelines.
+- Best used as an initial filtering technique before applying advanced nonlinear feature-ranking methods.

 # Spearman Correlation